 France: Several laws have succeeded in imposing a minimal threshold of social housing per municipality increasing the Social Housing construction by 20% to 25% by 2025.
-Over the course of the next years, regular verifications are a done by the prefecture services who can call upon Associations in defence of tenants (CNL).
+Over the course of the next years, regular verifications are a done by the prefecture services who can call upon Associations in defence of tenants ( such as Confédération Nationale du Logement ("CNL")).
 The municipalities who have not reached their objectives are called "deficit", must catch up and are subject to administrative fines proportionate to their income and the deficit.
 These fines can be lifted once the prefecture judges that the gap between the deficit and objective has sufficiently decreased.
 The CNL proposes to go even further and to render unelectable the mayors who do not respect the threshold of 25% of social housing.